abejaMaja/anagrams/README.md

 # anagrams
 Checking if some arguments are anagrams.
-This file it should be open in Jupyter Notebook
+This file should be open in Jupyter Notebook